sam830917/Light-Up/README.md

 ## Features

 *   Language setting.
-*   Difference levels can be chosen, and customize lenght and width.
+*   Different levels can be chosen, and customize lenght and width.
 *   Record saving.

 ## Tool